Galaxy-SRS-360/ESP8266-WiFi-Network-Capturing/README.md

-# ESP8266 WiFi Captive Portal
+# ESP8266 WiFi Captive

 ## Disclaimer
 This project is for testing and educational purposes.
 Use it only against your own networks and devices.
 I don't take any responsibility for what you do with this program.

 ## About this project
-WiFi captive portal for the NodeMCU (ESP8266 Module) with DNS spoofing.
+WiFi captive  for the NodeMCU (ESP8266 Module) with DNS spoofing.

 The built-in LED will blink 5 times when a password is posted.